bneuhausz/bneuhausz.github.io/src/content/angular-signal-forms-are-out.md

 ### Async validation

 I think this is my favorite feature so far.
-First in the repo containing this code, there is a server folder with a simple Express API, that contains these two endpoints, that return true or false depending on if the parameter matches my name:
+First, in the repo containing this code, there is a server folder with a simple Express API, that contains these two endpoints, that return true or false depending on if the parameter matches my name:

 ```js
 app.get('/api/validate/first-name/:name', (req, res) => {